_____ B1. Is the cataloging copy for the SAME EDITION? Verify the following:

 - A revised printing--e.g. "Second printing, with corrections"--is cataloged as a separate edition; variant edition cataloging is only performed by authorized staff.

-- If the decision is to process the book as a later printing, leave the original publication date "as is" in 260 if there is a later printing date on the book.
+- If the decision is to process the book as a later printing, leave the original publication date "as is" in 260 or 264_1 if there is a later printing date on the book.

 ___ 300 Check pagination, illustrations, and size.